 Many transferable skills are needed to succeed in music.
 The confidence gained in performing and in working with and assisting others equips students for careers as disparate as professional performing, teaching, PR, arts management and the Services and can provide invaluable leisure opportunities and assist in developing social skills.
-The self-discipline of regular practice makes for good study habits and musicians easily make new friends wherever they go!

-Physical Education
+The self-discipline of regular practice creates excellent independent study skills which are invaluable when pursuing a wide range of disciplines at higher education institutions.

-Head of Department: Mr C Fielding
+Physical Education Head of Department: Mr C Fielding

-Why should you study 'AS' or 'A' level Physical Education?
+Why should you study 'AS' or 'A' Level Physical Education?

-Sport and fitness is a huge industry and you can be part of it.
+Sport & fitness is a huge industry and you can be part of it.
 If you're keen on sport you can make a healthy living from your passion.
 Whether that is working within a sports business, as a personal trainer or training to be a physiotherapist, there are lots of opportunities.